Skip to Main Content

 Aircraft operations

-The airlines and the flying clubs play a role in noise management by following NAP and CAR.
+The airlines and the flying clubs play a role in noise management by following NAP and CARs.

 Noise generation